 Find out more

 Autism is a lifelong disability which affects the social and communication centre of the brain.
 Autism affects the way an individual relates to people, situations and the immediate environment.
-Many inidividuals with Autism have difficulty processing everyday sensory information.
-They can experience hyper(over) and hypo(under) sensitivity to sight, smells, touch, tastes ad sounds.
-There is no known cure, but there are many ways to help!
+Many individuals with Autism have difficulty processing everyday sensory information like sight, smells, touch, tastes and sounds.